Skip to main content

 Source: Capterra and G2 user reviews, 2023-2025

-GrantPipe Foundation includes donor management and 5 active grant lifecycles for $20/mo.
+GrantPipe Starter includes donor management and grant pipeline tracking for $199/mo.
 No transaction fees.
 No setup fees.

 Source: GrantPipe pricing page